 Amigo Room at the Ace Hotel

-The old Denny's on East Palm Canyon Drive in Palm Springs is now a hip, gay-popular restaurants and lounge called King's Highway and The Amigo Room - that's just part of the good vibe that resulted when the retro-hip Ace Hotel opened in this desert playground.
-The restaurant here, off of which the hotel lobby is located, serves tasty mod interpretations of classic American comfort chow, and in the Amigo Room you can sip colorful cocktails, like the King's Margarita with fresh lime and house-made triple sec, or the Kiwi Caipirinha.
+The old Denny's on East Palm Canyon Drive in Palm Springs is now a hip, gay-popular restaurant and lounge called King's Highway and The Amigo Room - that's just part of the good vibe that resulted when the retro-hip Ace Hotel opened in this desert playground.
+The restaurant here, off of which the hotel lobby is located, serves tasty mod interpretations of classic American comfort chow, and in the Amigo Room, you can sip colorful cocktails, like the King's Margarita with fresh lime and house-made triple sec, or the Kiwi Caipirinha.
 Amigo Room is a natural fit with guests of the Ace, but it and the adjoining restaurant also pull in plenty of locals - gay and straight.
-Pictured here is the dining room of King's Highway.

 The laid-back Streetbar is a mostly guys-oriented gay neighborhood hangout, drawing generally a 40-and-over crowd.
 It's a popular stop on the Arenas Road gay bar circuit and is known for karaoke, cheap happy hours, and dishy drag shows.